 - Numerous testimonials from satisfied clients.

-Before forming the Wolper Law Firm, Matthew Wolper was a partner with a national law firm, where he spent fourteen years representing preeminent Wall Street brokerage firms and banks in large-dollar securities cases.
+Before forming the Wolper Law Firm, P.A., Matthew Wolper was a partner with a national law firm, where he spent fourteen years representing preeminent Wall Street brokerage firms and banks in large-dollar securities cases.
 These rich experiences, along with his trial readiness and work ethic, have enabled Mr. Wolper to assist a wide range of investors.
 Accordingly, he has handled hundreds of securities cases nationwide before state and federal courts, AAA, FINRA, and JAMS.

 Mr. Wolper earned his bachelor’s degree from Florida State University and his law degree from Nova Southeastern University, where he graduated in the top two percent of his class and was a member of the Nova Law Review.